Pharmacists in the Army Reserve

 The AMS Res works closely with services such as the NHS to encourage personnel to join.
 Extra time off to fulfil training requirements may also be offered depending on area.
 There are exciting opportunities to be deployed abroad to support humanitarian operations — a unique supplement to a professional portfolio.

 Nationally recruited units (NRUs) recruit people with specialist skills and experiences from across the UK.
 There are three NRUs: 306 Hospital Support Regiment, 335 Medical Evacuation Regiment and Medical Operational Support Group, all with their headquarters located in Strensall, York.
-The training commitment is 19 days per year and is conducted nationally, usually over weekends.
-You are welcome to contact an NRU and talk with the team about roles available if you are interested.
+The training commitment is 19 days per year and this is conducted nationally, usually over weekends.
+You are welcome to contact an NRU and talk with the team about the roles available, if they are interested.

 Pharmacists may choose to join the Army Reserve as a professionally qualified soldier or officer, with entry rank dependent on age and experience.

 The age requirement to join is 18 years to 49 years 7 months for officers (to be in training by the age of 50 years) and 18–50 years for soldiers.

 Further prerequisites are an accredited degree in pharmacy (MPharm, BPharm, BSc), and registration with the General Pharmaceutical Council.

 If candidates are able to run 1.5 miles in under 14 minutes at the Army Reserve soldier assessment centre, they meet the British Army’s fitness standard

 Pharmacists do not need to be overly athletically fit to join the Army Reserve, but a degree of fitness is required; the greater an individual’s physical ability, the easier they will find much of the training.

 Physical fitness is geared around cardiovascular performance as well as strength.
 It is important to note that many of the physical training instructors will assist recruits with reaching their fitness goals.
 Like anything, what you put in is what you get back.